NevzatTalay/Capstone-Data-Scientist-Project-Sparkify/README.md

 ## Overview

 This repository contains a comprehensive analysis of user interactions within a music application, focusing on predicting user churn using Apache Spark and Python.
 The project encompasses data exploration, data wrangling, feature engineering, and the implementation of machine learning algorithms.
-Project includes related blog-post Named [LUnveiling Insights: A Comprehensive Analysis of User Churn in Sparkify]([https://link-url-here.org](https://medium.com/@nevzattalay/unveiling-insights-a-comprehensive-analysis-of-user-churn-in-sparkify-ad094d005d71)).
+Project includes related blog-post Named [Unveiling Insights: A Comprehensive Analysis of User Churn in Sparkify](https://medium.com/@nevzattalay/unveiling-insights-a-comprehensive-analysis-of-user-churn-in-sparkify-ad094d005d71).

 ## Project Structure